You are listening to the Sean Hannity Radio Show Podcast.

 After all, these are the guys who have to pay for the mortgages just like everybody else.

-And so ultimately a big issue here as far as they're concerned is that just like everybody else they want to see the uh the uh yeah bad apples weeded out of the uh bureau and also keep in mind they're having big problems in the bureau when it comes to conviction rates over at the FBI at as of now like the Time magazine ends up doing an analysis.
+And so ultimately, a big issue here, as far as they're concerned, is that just like everybody else, they want to see the bad apples weeded out of the Bureau.

-So they're thinking to themselves it has become too politicized and we have to start weeding up the bad apples right now if we're gonna start getting our credit uh our credibility back right now.
+And we have to start weeding up the bad apples right now if we're going to start getting our credibility back right now.

-I I couldn't agree with you more.
+I couldn't agree with you more.

-Then we have the rate of unmasking American citizens uh a three hundred and fifty percent increase in twenty sixteen alone and and all of these little bits of information put us in a position where the intelligence community had fewer restrictions on them and the feeling that they were invincible and and I think that led to a lot of what happened in the election and and since the election of 2016.
+And all of these little bits of information put us in a position where the intelligence community had fewer restrictions on them and the feeling that they were invincible.

 Which begins to smack of a very organized counterintelligence operation, not against Russia, as is claimed, but against the Trump campaign for political reasons.

-But sources of mine, even if they got protection or supposed subpoenas, still wouldn't want to talk because they don't trust Democrats or many Republicans.
+And Kerry's right, there are people inside our intel agencies who would like to talk, but sources of mine, even if they got protection or supposed subpoenas, still wouldn't want to talk because they don't trust Democrats or many Republicans to be able to protect them and pursue the truth, which is very sad.

-Well I think that's it.
+Well, I think that's it.

-But let's go back I want you to go through a little more details of your timeline and you know the the moments that stuck out the most for you in terms of that sort of set the stage that they had at least more power than they ever had before and the danger of course arises if you have power you're going to abuse that power and in fact it happened.
+And, you know, the moments that stuck out the most for you in terms of that sort of set the stage that they had at least more power than they ever had before.

-Well just like civil libertarians warned after nine eleven when we make changes for all the right reasons to try to make it better so that we can better protect ourselves uh against terrorism and things like that there tends to be abuses and the intel community especially bad actors will use that to go too far and maybe swing the pendulum in the wrong direction.
+Well, just like civil libertarians warned after 9-11, when we make changes for all the right reasons to try to make it better so that we can better protect ourselves against terrorism and things like that, there tends to be abuses.

 But one thing that didn't get a lot of attention that is pretty clear in the timeline is that anti-Russian Ukrainians allegedly helped coordinate and execute a campaign against Trump in partnership with the Democratic National Committee and news reporters.

-This is laid out very clearly yet I don't think is the subject of anybody's investigation.
+This is laid out very clearly, yet I don't think is the subject of anybody's investigation.

-That's foreign influence in our election uh not to mention the foreign influence of the Yemen born ex-British spy Christopher Steele who we know is integrally involved and the FBI used him and used his political opposition research.
+That's foreign influence in our election, not to mention the foreign influence of the Yemen-born ex-British spy, Christopher Steele, who we know is integrally involved.

-We know about the orchestrated leaks that I've gone through some of those one right after the other in order some of them on completely false information but all of them anti-Trump so all of them one way or another design again in what seems like an orchestrated operation against President Trump.
+We know about the orchestrated leaks that I've gone through some of those one right after the other in order, some of them on completely false information, but all of them anti-Trump.

 So those are just a few things.

-It's Go against the Muslim Brotherhood, you're crushed.
+Go against the Muslim Brotherhood, you're crushed.

 Go against the Clintons, you're crushed.